lessp/fetch/README.md

 Fetch aims to provide a common interface over different HTTP and Promise-implementations in the ReasonML/OCaml ecosystem.

+> A note is that Fetch is still in a phase where we're figuring out the API.
+In other words, the API
+> may change and input is welcome!

 ## [Fetch Core](./src/fetch-core)

 Provides a functor for creating and providing your own Fetch-implementation.
 The goal is to be pluggable with any HTTP or Promise-implementation provided it conforms to the common interface.